rhyeen/microfront_reference/README.md

 ## Proposal

 We propose this may be achieved under some basic assumptions:
+1. Components should be encaspulated in a [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-1. Redux is centric to the API.
+2. Redux is centric to the API.
 All components that want to utilize the API will need to utilize Redux.
-2. A shared Redux store across all components utilizing the API will ensure any component may make any available API call.
+3. A shared Redux store across all components utilizing the API will ensure any component may make any available API call.
-3. The state of the Redux store **must** conform to the presented standard.
+4. The state of the Redux store **must** conform to the presented standard.
 If a single component does not conform, the whole system becomes vulnerable.
 Fortunately, any component that doesn't want to conform may still utilize Redux fully as long as they use a separate store.

+### Requirement 1: Components should be Web Components

+Any component that is considered a Microfront should be encapsulated in a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components#Custom_elements).
+If your component utilizes lit-html, Polymer, or VanillaJS, this should be as simple as following the web component standards, and may already be part of your componetization process.
+If you're using React, this requires a bit more work since React is generally injected on a root element of the page.

+There are two caveats to this requirement.
+First, not all components needs to be encapsulated in a custom element.
+You may develop a complex React "component" that has many child components and this outer component is meant to behave like a widget on a page.
+Only the outer component needs to be a web component so that it can be easily shared with other teams or in other projects that want to utilize that component.
+Generally, at least each front-end repo of a module should be its own web component.

+Second, not all web components need to meet these requirments.
+We encourage more simple components simply utilize attributes, properties, and events, as is encouraged for typical web components.
+Generally, if a web component has a direct relationship with its parent entity and/or it can be easily managed through attributes, properties, and events, it doesn't need to follow these practices.
+Redux can handle a lot of actions and a complex state very efficiently, but keeping trivial behavior off of the Redux store will help longterm with very large projects.

-### Requirement 1: Redux as the API
+### Requirement 2: Redux as the API

 We assume you are already aware of the benefits of Redux.
 If not, you should familiarize yourself with this small but powerful library.
 Redux can be included in almost any Frontend standard.
 If long as the Microfront components include Redux and do not directly control the DOM (looking at you Angular...), you'll likely be able to use that library/framework/standard.

-### Requirement 2: Global Redux Store
+### Requirement 3: Global Redux Store

 Generally, standards like React that utilize Redux already have a single root Redux store.
 However, this is typically because something like React acts like a web app more than a single component on